Andcircle/Term3_Proj1_Path_Planning/README.md

 First, it will analysis the environment:

-if there is no car in certain range ahead of current lane, then front clear
+If there is no car in certain range ahead of current lane, then front clear

-if in left lane, there is no car within certain range both before and after current car's longitudinal postion, then left clear.
+If in left lane, there is no car within certain range both before and after current car's longitudinal postion, then left clear.

-if in right lane, there is no car within certain range both before and after current car's longitudinal postion, then left clear.
+If in right lane, there is no car within certain range both before and after current car's longitudinal postion, then left clear.

 Then the simple behavior planning works as following: